pymupdf/PyMuPDF/docs/recipes-text.rst

  if new_doc:
      doc.save("marked-" + doc.name)

 This script uses :meth:`Page.get_text("words")` to look for a string, handed in via cli parameter.
 This method separates a page's text into "words" using spaces and line breaks as delimiters.
-Therefore the words in this lists do not contain these characters.
 Further remarks:

 * If found, the **complete word containing the string** is marked (underlined) -- not only the search string.
 * The search string may **not contain spaces** or other white space.